The U.S. ties Portugal 0-0 to advance to the knockout round at Women's World Cup

 The best chance for the U.S. came in the 54th minute with a driving charge by Alex Morgan.
 "We had so many corners.
 So many opportunities.
 Just unlucky," Morgan said on Fox Sports in a post-game interview.

 Megan Rapinoe entered in the 61st minute.
-But, like she's done so many times before, she could not find that spark to will her team to victory.
+Unlike so many past performances, she could not find that spark to will her team to victory.
 The result continues a lackluster and surprising tournament for the U.S. The Americans defeated Vietnam in the opener 3-0 and tied the Netherlands 1-1.
 The Netherlands beat Vietnam 7-0 on Tuesday to win the group.

 Lavelle wasn't alone in her criticism.
 During this Women's World Cup, fans, former players and commentators have questioned the team and particularly Coach Andonovski for his game strategies and not fully utilizing substitutes.